SPOT'S LITTERBOX BLOG:

 Which brings me to my larger point.
 I have been at the shelter for many years.
 SOMEONE has to be the mascot, and frankly I don't think the place would even run without me.
 I love it here...
 But for many of my roommates, both cats and dogs, this place is still kind of lonely.
 I mean, sure, we all get lots of food, warmth, water, medicine and attention from staff and volunteers.
 We are safe and healthy, but most of us here would really like a HOME.
 You know, a couch to snuggle in, toys just for us, occasional catnip parties, clothing (for dogs ONLY please!) brothers and sisters and sunbeams to chase.
 Maybe a TV with Animal Planet on it, not to be picky...I guess what I am saying is, if you're reading this, come down To the shelter and take someone home!
 I guarantee you will never find a more grateful, loving companion.
 Just not me...I have responsibilities. "

 Snuggles and Mews,

 Coming soon, pictures and profiles of some of our residents, just waiting for a furever home!

-Since 1976, the HSOC has been Ottawa County's ONLY "NO KILL" Humane Society.
-We are dedicated to providing education and services to the County and beyond, to enforcing animal cruelty laws and helping turn the many homeless pets at our shelter into loving family members in "Furever" homes!
+Since 1976, the HSOC has been Ottawa County's only "NO KILL" Humane Society.
+We are dedicated to providing education and services to Ottawa County and beyond, also to enforcing animal cruelty laws and helping turn the many homeless pets into loving family members in "Furever" homes!

 As we receive no public funding, we rely upon donors like you to keep our shelter running.